Lung Cancer Treatment

 Types of lung cancer include:

-• Non-Small Cell Lung Cancer (NSCLC): Cancer tumors are made up of larger cells that spread slowly.
-It’s classified in four stages, with stage 1 being the least advanced and stage 4 being widespread.
-Surgery is the most common option for NSCLC patients diagnosed in the early stages, but other treatments can be used too.
+• Non-small cell lung cancer (NSCLC): NSCLC tumors are made up of cells that spread slowly.
+Surgery is the most common option for NSCLC patients diagnosed before the cancer has spread, but other treatments can be used too.

-• Small Cell Lung Cancer (SCLC): Cancer cells are smaller and the cancer spreads faster than NSCLC.
-It’s usually treated with radiation and chemotherapy, but surgery might be an option in rare cases.
+• Small cell lung cancer (SCLC): These cancer cells are smaller and spread faster than NSCLC cells.
+SCLC is usually treated with radiation and chemotherapy, but surgery is also an option in rare cases.

 Doctors wearing blue scrubs and masks perform a surgery.Lung cancer surgeries allow doctors to cut cancer tumors out of the body.
 They may need to remove part or all of the lung closest to the cancer during surgery.